r0gueSch0lar/pandoc-http/README.md

 ### Update pandoc version to 3.7

-run docker compose --profile (pandoc-http or pandoc-latex-http) build Hhasnt been thoroughly tested yet, just knocked together so I can continue learning Latex
+run docker compose --profile (pandoc-http or pandoc-latex-http) build Hasnt been thoroughly tested yet, just knocked together so I can continue learning Latex

 ===========================
 [Pandoc](http://pandoc.org/) is an amazing universal document converter.
 Unfortunately, it